r-lib/zeallot/README.md

 #NULL
 ```

-On the left-hand side of the operator is a list of bare variable names using
+The name structure of the operator is a flat or nested set of bare variable
-colons and braces.
-These variables do not need to be previously defined.
-On the
+names built with calls to `c()`. .
+These variables do not need to be previously
-right-hand side is a vector, list, or other R object to unpack. `%<-%` unpacks
+defined.
+On the right-hand side is a vector, list, or other R object to unpack.
-the right-hand side, checks the number of variable names against the number of
+`%<-%` unpacks the right-hand side, checks the number of variable names against
-unpacked values, and then assigns each unpacked value to a variable.
-The result,
+the number of unpacked values, and then assigns each unpacked value to a
-instead of dealing with a list of values there are two distinct variables, `res`
+variable.
+The result, instead of dealing with a list of values there are two
-and `err`.
+distinct variables, `res` and `err`.

 ### Further Reading and Examples